 If you only speak a little Swedish, here are some very popular gathering places:

 You also have good help from the information page: www.hitta.almunecar.se

 SANDRA.
 Bar Granos de Café at Plaza de los Higuitos / Fig square.
 In Sandra’s place, many Scandinavians meet to socialize and her “Swedish” shrimp sandwich is really tasty.

 SABINA.
 Paseo de San Cristobal 11.
 Here we gather who love freshly caught fresh fish, which is Sabina’s specialty.
 Nice restaurant with WIFI.
 Call and book a table at tel: 629 88 26 96.

-BEACH.
+THE STRAND.
 Anna-Karin’s small fine restaurant is located on Paseo de Velilla 7 and is known for its good food.
 Here are Swedish magazines etc. Order a table at tel: 958 63 30 98.

 Sweden has its www.hitta.se.
 Here it is called www.almunecar.se and you can find good phone numbers and street addresses.

 There is also a large selection of bars and restaurants with flamenco, both music and dance.
 Concerts and exhibitions can be found at Casa de la Cultura.
 See especially cultural programs on the tourist information on Avenida de Europa.
 All events are available at: www.almunecar.se

 There are plenty of Swedish, Danish and Norwegian free newspapers.
 Several Spanish, English, German, Belgian free rides are also available and they are located at the gatherings, tourist information, bars and various shops.
 A little everywhere.